jamesmurdza/awesome-ai-devtools/README.md

 - [Smol Developer](https://github.com/smol-ai/developer) — CLI agent that generates a repository from a prompt.
 Uses OpenAI and Anthropic.
 - [Aider](https://github.com/paul-gauthier/aider) — CLI assistant and agent that generates changes and commits to repositories.
 Uses OpenAI.
+- [Blinky](https://github.com/seahyinghang8/blinky) - A debugging agent for VSCode that helps to identify and fix backend errors, inspired by SWE-agent.
 - [Mentat](https://www.mentat.codes/) — CLI assistant and agent that makes changes to repositories.
 - [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) — CLI agent that generates a repository from a prompt, and asks clarifying questions.
 - [GPT Migrate](https://github.com/0xpayne/gpt-migrate) — CLI agent that converts a full-stack application from one language or framework to another.
 Uses GPT-4 32k context.